vijaysm/MOAB2/tools/iMesh/python/doc/imesh.rst

       :param name: The name of the tag to find
       :return: The tag with the specified name

-   .. method:: setData(entities, tag, data[, type])

-      Set value(s) for a tag on an entity, entity set, or array of entities.
-      If ``type`` is not specified, this function will retrieve the tag type automatically.

-      :param entities: Entity, entity set, or array of entities on which tag is being set
-      :param tag: Tag being set
-      :param data: Data to set
-      :param type: Character representing the tag's type (as above)

-   .. method:: getData(entities, tag[, type])

-      Get value(s) for a tag on an entity, entity set, or array of entities.
-      If ``type`` is not specified, this function will retrieve the tag type automatically.

-      :param entities: Entity, entity set, or array of entities on which tag is being retrieved
-      :param tag: Tag being retrieved
-      :param type: Character representing the tag's type (as above)
-      :return: The retrieved data

    .. method:: getAllTags(entities)

       Get all the tags associated with a specified entity or entity set.

       :param entities: Entity or entity set being queried
       :return: Array of tags associated with ``entities``

-   .. method:: rmvTag(entities, tag)

-      Remove a tag value from an entity, entity set, or array of entities.

-      :param entities: Entity, entity set, or array of entities from which tag is being removed
-      :param tag: Tag to be removed

 .. class:: itaps.iMesh.topology